nomannn13/synapse-hea-healthcare-system/README.md

 This rebuild keeps the practical actor set—patient, doctor, and administrator—and implements the central requirements from the HEA delivery: appointments, medical records, departments, resources, billing records, prescriptions, role-based access, dashboards, audit logging, notifications, real-time availability, and reliable error handling.

 ## My contribution

 I worked on understanding, integrating, testing, and documenting the full-stack application.
 My work included backend and frontend integration, authentication and role-based access, database configuration, Docker-based setup, API testing, and technical documentation.

 Through this project, I gained practical experience with Java, Spring Boot, React, TypeScript, REST APIs, MySQL, Redis, Docker, software architecture, security concepts, and Git-based development.

-# Synapse HEA — Hospital Management System

-A full-stack rebuild of the original Synapse/HEA university project using **Java 21, Spring Boot, React, TypeScript, Tailwind CSS, MySQL, Redis, Docker, Nginx, SQL, YAML, and shell scripting**.

-The project started as a university software-engineering project and was later rebuilt and expanded to explore modern full-stack architecture, security, deployment, and monitoring concepts.

-The repository uses a **modular-monolith architecture** instead of unnecessary microservices.
-This keeps the domain modules separated while making development, testing, and deployment easier to manage.

 ## License